How To Give Yourself A Salon-Worthy Pedicure At Home: A Foolproof Guide

 Don’t forget a base coat

-“For a longer-lasting and professional-looking pedicure, make sure you use a base coat to ensure the longevity of your polish — and a top coat for gloss and shine.”
+“For a longer-lasting and professional-looking pedicure, make sure you use a base coat to ensure the longevity of your polish—and a top coat for gloss and shine.”

 The best way to apply toenail polish

-“We’re really digging orangey-reds, emerald greens, electric blues, and bright sunny yellows — it’s all about being bold and bright [this season],” says Bautista.
-For applying your colour, she says that thin layers are best.
+For applying your colour, Bautista says that thin layers are best.
 Wait one minute in between coats.
 “Thin layers are important because 1) it’s how you achieve an even, non-streaky finish and 2) it speeds up the drying time.
 Depending on the polish coverage, 2-3 thin coats should typically do the trick.”
 Finish off with a clear top coat and another application of cuticle oil.

 How to fix mistakes